amair6190/final-deploy/CONNECTION_ISSUE_FIXED.md

 # SolvIT Ticketing System - Connection Issue Fixed

 ## Problem Identified
 The main issue was that Gunicorn was configured to listen only on localhost (127.0.0.1), which meant it wasn't accessible from outside the server.
+This resulted in `ERR_CONNECTION_REFUSED` errors when trying to connect from another machine.

 ## Solution Applied
-We updated the Gunicorn configuration in the systemd service file:
+We updated the Gunicorn configuration in the systemd service file to listen on all network interfaces:

 **Changed from:**
 ```